Revolution at Sea saga: Isaac Biddlecomb

 The protagonist of the series, a merchant turned naval captain.
 Biddlecomb becomes increasingly successful in his naval endeavors over the course of the series, leading him to increased fame within the American Navy and the Revolution itself.
 In Lords of the Ocean, Biddlecomb marries childhood friend Virginia Stanton.
 They have a son together, Jack Biddlecomb, who would later be the protagonist of The French Prize, a sequel to the Revolution at Sea Saga.

 Ezra Rumstick

 An old friend and shipmate of Biddlecomb's, Rumstick is a fierce revolutionary who becomes increasingly embroiled in the war, often while sailing alongside Biddlecomb.

 Virginia Biddlecomb (née Stanton)

 The rebellious daughter of William Stanton, Biddlecomb's employer and surrogate father, Virginia comes to love Biddlecomb and the two are married, eventually having a son together.

 William Stanton

 An American merchant who employed first Biddlecomb's father, then Biddlecomb himself.
-Stanton was responsible for introducing Biddlecomb to Rumstick, and caring for Biddlecomb when his father was killed.
+Stanton was responsible for introducing Biddlecomb to Rumstick, and for caring for Biddlecomb when his father was killed.
 Stanton later became Biddlecomb's father-in-law, and Jack Biddlecomb's grandfather.